 Shell Shocked: Word on the Island

-There’s a weekly feature in the Islander called “Word on the island.”
-It’s a man on the street (and woman, too) interview which asks each person a simple and pungent question.
+There used to be a weekly feature in the Island Reporter called “Word on the Island.”
+It was a man on the street (and woman, too) interview which asks each person a simple and pungent question.

 The questions have to do with the serene lifestyle in Sanibel and residents’ and visitors’ reaction to it.
 Some of the more recent questions have been: Why do you keep coming back to Sanibel?
 Do you enjoy putting your hand in an alligator’s mouth?
 How long can you hold your breath underwater?
-How much beer can you jugalug in 30 seconds?
-And, what’s the longest you’ve waited to be seated at the Bubble Room?
+How much beer can you jugalug in thirty seconds?
+And, what’s the longest you’ve waited to be seated at Timbers?

 I decided I would do my own version of “Word on the Island” and stood outside of Bailey’s one day to catch some unsuspecting targets.

-AS: Madam, I’m a roving reporter for the Islander and I’m going to ask you our question of the day.
+AS: Madam, I’m a roving reporter for the Reporter and I’m going to ask you our question of the day.
 And with your kind permission we’re going to publish your response, identify you and you will be famous forever.
-Years from now your grandchildren will still be in awe that your photo appeared in the Sanibel Islander.
-Are you ready for your 15 minutes of fame?
+Years from now your grandchildren will still be in awe that your photo appeared in the Island Reporter.
+Are you ready for your fifteen minutes of fame?

 Lady: If you help me carry my groceries to my car I’ll answer your question.